 - Apply blush or stage paint in your choice of color to the hollow.
 Good colors include gray or brown for a ghoulish look.

 - Blend well with your fingers or a cosmetics sponge.

-However, if you want a pale tinge to your face overall, stick with foundation that's lighter than your skin tone or a thin application of white or other light stage paint.
+If you want a pale tinge to your face overall, stick with a foundation that's lighter than your skin tone, or use a thin application of white or other light stage paint.

-Vampires, even the male ones, will probably want to use some type of red lip color to imitate fresh blood.
+Vampires, even those who identify as male, will probably want to use some type of red lip color to imitate fresh blood.
 This is not the time to be shy about that crimson lipstick!
-Matte color works well for creating an "undead" appearance, but women who want to create a sexy and scary look can opt for glossy red lips.
+Matte color works well for creating an "undead" appearance, but if you want to create a sexy and scary look, you can opt for glossy red lips.

 Horror Costume Options

 Naturally, horror makeup looks are most popular around Halloween.
-Kids and adults can have fun portraying favorite characters or simply making themselves up into a unique and frightening creature.
+There are many great horror makeup ideas to consider.
+Kids and adults can have fun portraying their favorite characters or simply making themselves up into unique and frightening creatures.
 Good personas to adopt include:

 |Vampire||A vampire tends to be one of the most popular Halloween looks as it can easily be recreated.
 Whether you opt for a scary or sexy version, you're sure to stand out.|

 |Mummy||A mummy is a great option for men, women, and children alike.
 All you need are fabric bandages and a little white and gray makeup to take the look to the next level.
 Plus, it's one of the warmer costumes for a cold Halloween night.|

 |Zombie||More scary than cute, a zombie requires skilled makeup to successfully pull off the look.
 And don't forget the vacant expression!|